mit-rss/localization_tesse/README.md

 ### Part D: SLAM with Google Cartographer (1 bonus point) - **TEAMWORK**, *OPTIONAL EXTRA-CREDIT*

-Experiment with SLAM by configuring and running Google Cartographer in the simulation evnironment.
+Experiment with SLAM by configuring and running Google Cartographer in the simulation environment.
 Include your results in your lab report and presentation.

 - Build a map of the Bldg 31 OR STATA basement using Cartographer (these are the usual provided maps)
 - Localize using Cartographer